 "Today, you all know me as a successful business man, but you probably don’t know that without the training and love that I received through foster care the chances of my having a successful life were negligible.
 My foster parents were wonderful people who shared their home, their family, and their faith with me.

 "I still remember the blessing of that first holiday season as part of a real family."
 Nostalgia filled his eyes as he continued, "Coffee wafted through the house in the mornings while everyone tromped around in their socks and PJs just enjoying each other.
 Everything was new and different in those early months together.

 "Dad and Mom told me right away that they wanted me to call them that.
 They intended to parent me, and my new brothers and sisters treated me just like one of their own from the beginning.

 "We sipped hot chocolate and put a huge puzzle together during our first break off school together.
 Puzzle piece by piece, sip by sip, I was able to get know each family member a little better.

-"On Christmas Day our gifts were nice, though modest, yet, that day I realized that no present on earth could ever equal what being accepted as one of their family members meant to me.
+Smiling gently as he described the scene, "On Christmas Day our gifts were nice, though modest, yet, that day I realized that no present on earth could ever equal what being accepted as one of their family members meant to me.
 I was home for the holidays.

 "I'll always be grateful for their love and unselfish sacrifices, and I know my brother agrees.
-I would probably not need to say more than that to you, but there is more that we need to talk about.
+Right now I would probably not need to say more than that to you, but there is more that we need to talk about.
 The foster care system needs responsible, caring adults to help raise children in stable families.